uttpal/tube2gif/README.md

 	</a>
   <h1>tube2gif</h1>
   <p>
-    tube2gif is a web-based Youtube to GIF creator, using which you can search any Youtube video and create GIFs from it of desired duration.
+    tube2gif is a web-based Youtube to GIF creator built using Node.Js and FFMPEG, using which you can search any Youtube video and create GIFs from it of desired duration.
   <p>
 </div>
 <h2 align="center">Demo</h2>